Liechtenstein: Politics

 Legislative authority is vested in the unicameral Landtag, made up of 25 members elected for maximum four-year terms according to a proportional representation formula.
 Fifteen members are elected from the Oberland (Upper Country or region) and ten from the Unterland (Lower Country or region).
 Parties must receive at least 8% of the national vote to win seats in parliament, i.e., enough for two seats in the 25-seat legislature.
 Parliament proposes and approves a government, which the Prince formally appoints.
 Parliament may also pass votes of no confidence in the entire government or individual members.

+The government comprises the head of government (prime minister) and four government councillors (ministers), who are appointed by the Prince upon the proposal of parliament and with its concurrence, and reflect the balance of parties in parliament.
+The constitution stipulates that at least two government members be chosen from each of the two regions.
+The members of the government are collectively and individually responsible to parliament; parliament may ask the Prince to remove an individual minister or the entire government, or the Prince may do so unilaterally.

 Parliament elects from among its members a "Landesausschuss" (National Committee) made up of the president of the parliament and four additional members.
 The National Committee is charged with performing functions of parliamentary supervision.
-Parliament can call for referendums on proposed legislation.
-Parliament shares the authority to propose new legislation with the Prince and with the number of citizens required for to initiate a referendum.
+Parliament shares the authority to propose new legislation with the Prince, and with the citizenry, as both parliament and the citizenry may initiate referendums.

-Judicial authority is vested in the Regional Court at Vaduz, the Princely High Court of Appeal at Vaduz, the Princely Supreme Court, the Administrative Court, and the State Court.
-The State Court rules on the conformity of laws with the constitution and has five members elected by parliament.
+Judicial authority is vested in the ordinary courts (the Regional Court at Vaduz in the first instance, the Princely High Court of Appeal at Vaduz in the second instance, and the Princely Supreme Court as a court of last resort), the Administrative Court, and the Constitutional Court.
+The Constitutional Court rules on the conformity of laws with the constitution and has five members (and five alternates) appointed by the Reigning Prince.

+Human rights

-On 1 July 1984, Liechtenstein became the last country in Europe to grant women the right to vote.
-The referendum on women's suffrage, in which only men were allowed to participate, passed with 51.3% in favour.
+The principality is largely conservative.
+On 1 July 1984, Liechtenstein became the last country in Europe to grant women the right to vote, following three previous referendums which rejected it in 1968, 1971 and 1973.
+The referendum on women's suffrage that year, in which only men were allowed to participate, narrowly passed with 51.3% in favour.

-Current constitution

-In a national referendum in March 2003, nearly two-thirds of the electorate voted in support of Hans-Adam II's proposed new constitution.
-The proposed constitution was criticised by many, including the Council of Europe, as expanding the powers of the monarchy (continuing the power to veto any law, and allowing the Prince to dismiss the government or any minister).
-The Prince threatened that if the constitution failed, he would, among other things, convert some royal property for commercial use and move to Austria.
-The princely family and the Prince enjoy tremendous public support inside the nation, and the resolution passed with about 64% in favour.
-A proposal to revoke the Prince's veto powers was rejected by 76% of voters in a 2012 referendum.